rkneusel9/ExplainersGuideComputerProgramming/README.md

 # ExplainersGuideComputerProgramming
-Code for the book "The Explainer's Guide to Computer Programming"
+Code for the book "The Explainer's Guide to Computer Programming" available on Amazon.